Everest Base Camp Trekking: How not to offend the locals?

 3. Respect religious sentiments

 This is something really sensitive when you are going to any foreign land.
-The communities along the route of Everest Base Camp Trek are mostly Sherpa people who follow Buddhism.
+The communities along Everest Base Camp route are mostly Sherpa people who follow Buddhism.
 Know in more detail about the religious customaries these people follow.
 Some Sherpa people may still have the practice of polyandry which may be strange for you.
 Don’t pass comments on such practices in the society.
 Respect that they have different values and systems than yours back in your native place.
 This shall keep you in peace with the locals during your trek.